 Renewing Old Organic Material In Potting Soil

 Once you’ve added your perlite or pumice it is now time to add some organic material.
-What do you choose is completely based on personal preference compost or manure will work.
+What you choose is completely based on personal preference compost or manure will work.
 What form of compost or manure you use ultimately doesn’t really matter.
-I know that’s an unpopular opinion, but in my professional observation there is very little to no difference in yield production between types.
+I know that’s an unpopular opinion, but in my professional observation, there is very little to no difference in yield production between types.

 Eutrophication is a fancy word for The green algae you see in ponds and lake bodies.
 This suffocates fish and plant life in water bodies around the world.
-Be responsible with how much you decide to add to your garden.
+Be responsible for how much you decide to add to your garden.

 Pro Tip Additions